T-34: Firepower

 The 76.2 mm F-34 gun, fitted on the vast majority of T-34s produced through to the beginning of 1944, was able to penetrate any early German tank's armour at normal combat ranges.
 When firing APCR shells, it could pierce 92 mm at 500 m and 60 mm of armour at 1000 m The best German tanks of 1941, the Panzer III and Panzer IV, had no more than 50 or 60 mm of flat frontal armour.
 However by 1942 the Germans had increased the hull armour on the Panzer IV to 80 mm which provided good protection at normal combat distances.
 The F-34 also fired an adequate high explosive round.

 The gun sights and range finding for the F-34 main gun (either the TMFD-7 or the PT4-7) were rather crude, especially compared to those of their German adversaries, affecting accuracy and the ability to engage at long ranges.
-As a result of the T-34's two-man turret, weak optics and poor vision devices, the Germans noted:
+The weak optics and poor vision devices, coupled with the T-34's two-man turret (see below), meant that the T-34 was very slow to find and engage targets, while German Panzer III and IV tanks could typically get off three rounds for every one fired by the T-34.